 Teens Review Books!

-This summer, the library is proud to present book reviews written by local teens themselves.
-If you would like to review a book, let us know at firstname.lastname@example.org.
+The library is proud to present book reviews written by local teens.
+If you would like to review a book or movie, email firstname.lastname@example.org for more information.

 Review by Courtney K.